Shaarib Sabri

-Shaarib Sabri (born 29 December 1988) is a singer from Jaipur, Rajasthan, India.
+Shaarib Sabri (born 29 December 1988) is an Indian playback singer and music composer who works in Hindi films.

 Personal life

-Shaarib Sabri was born in Delhi, India but later moved to Durga Marg, Moti Nagar, Jaipur in Rajasthan.
+Shaarib Sabri was born in Delhi, India but later moved to Jaipur, Rajasthan.
 Sabri's father is a classical Indian musician.
 Other singers in his family include his older brother Toshi Sabri, who was a contestant in the STAR Plus singing competition, Amul STAR Voice of India.

 Career

 Sabri left in the middle of his 11th grade education to focus on a musical career.
 He was a finalist on Sa Re Ga Ma Pa Challenge 2005 achieving 10th place by public votes and subsequently a runner-up with Banjyotsna Borgohain in Sa Re Ga Ma Pa Ek Main Aur Ek Tu.
 Sabri was a contestant on the show Junoon – Kuch Kar Dikhayenge on NDTV in the Bollywood Filmi Group.
 He has sung for movies like Raaz - The Mystery Continues in the rock version of "Maahi (Rock With Me)" with his brother Toshi Sabri.
 He was the music director for the Raaz – The Mystery Continues with his brother.
 Besides that, Shaarib has sung a song in the movie Summer of 2007.
 Sabri was a participant on the show Music Ka Maha Muqqabla on STAR Plus.